Downlink/test/Readme.md

 ![]()
 ## Quick Tour

-For this quick tour, we will let two computers communicate with each other using the internet.

 We will create a server (*remote device*) that will generate random numbers as its sole service.

 And a client application (*remote client*) that will access the random numbers.

-We will access the random numbers using a pull and push method.
+The client will access the random numbers using a pull and push method.

 Using a *pull-method*, the client will capture the random numbers using a one time function call.